Editor Guidelines

 • Review the appeal

-• Seek additional independent review if necessary
+• Seek additional independent review

 • Issue a final decision

-All appeal decisions are final.
+All decisions after appeal are final.

-1. Confidentiality
+Confidentiality

-• Share manuscript content outside the review process
+• Share manuscript content externally

-• Use unpublished data for personal research
+• Use unpublished data for personal benefit

-• Disclose reviewer identities
+• Disclose reviewer identity

-1. Communication and Professional Conduct
+Communication and Professional Conduct

-Editors must:
+Editors and reviewers must:

 • Maintain respectful and professional communication